Gradient-based filtering under misspecification: Stability and error bounds: Introduction

-The remainder of this article is organized as follows.
-Section~\ref{sec:Implicit and explicit score-driven filters)} outlines the features of ISD and ESD filters and links them with the standard literature.
-Sections~\ref{sec: Invertibility} and~\ref{sec:Error bounds for score-driven filters} present our stability and performance guarantees, respectively.
-Sections~\ref{sec:Simulation studies} and~\ref{sec: Empirical illustration} present our simulation studies and empirical illustration, respectively.
-Section~\ref{sec:conc} offers a brief conclusion.
-Finally, Appendix~\ref{Appendix A. Proofs} contains proofs of theoretical results, Appendix~\ref{Appendix B. Further numerical results} some further results in extended contexts.
+The remainder of the article is organized as follows.
+Section~\ref{sec:lit} relates our contribution to the existing literature.
+Section~\ref{sec:Implicit and explicit score-driven filters} introduces implicit and explicit SD filters.
+Sections~\ref{sec: Invertibility} and~\ref{sec:Error bounds for score-driven filters} present our stability and performance guarantees.
+Section~\ref{sec:Simulation studies} reports the simulation studies, and Section~\ref{sec:conc} concludes.
+The online supplement provides proofs of the main results (Appendix~\ref{Appendix A. Proofs}), additional theoretical results (Appendix~\ref{Appendix B. Further theoretical results}), and further numerical results and discussion (Appendix~\ref{Appendix C. Further numerical results}).